Thrikkodithanam: Sri Murugan Temple

 Sri Murugan temple is situated next to Thrikodithanam Mahavishnu Temple.
 Most devotees visiting the Thrikodithanam Mahavishnu Temple also happen to visit the Sri Murugan temple.

 Temple Pond

 There is a beautiful and sacred pond near the main entrance of Thrikodithanam Mahavishnu Temple, i.e. Eastern Gate.
 Between the pond and the entrance there a strange granite statue known as Kazhivetti kallu.
 The 10-day annual festival is celebrated during the lunar month of Vrishchigom (November–December).
 The major highlight of the festival commences after dusk on the 9th day and carries on until the early hours of the following morning.
 It is a huge display of 1001 flares made of cloth bundles dipped in oil and placed on a pyramidal structure.

-Saint Xavier's Catholic Church

-Saint Xavier's Catholic Church is one of the 27 Forane churches under the administration of Syro-Malabar Catholic Archeparchy of Changanassery.
-Many famous churches like St.Sebastian's Church, Kodinattumkunnu and St. Sebastian's Church, Kottamuri comes under this forane.